 parents are planning a divorce.
 Lots of laughs, a little drama and lovely background music.

-"Children of War" (2014) is of two languages, Hindi and Bengali (I do not recognize the difference).
+"Children of War" (2014) is of two languages, Hindi and Bengali (I can not distinguish the difference).
 It was about the genocide of East Pakistan which paved the way for independence of Bangladesh.
 Rape was used as a weapon of humiliation.
 At end one pregnant female looks longingly at a man and then walks away, but he grabs her by the hand accepting the reality which was a big relief after the horrific violence shown before.
 Background music was stirring

 "Jindua" (2017) was set in Calgary, Alberta as a romance drama.
 Jimmy Shergill, a moderately successful Bollywood actor here plays an immigrant forced to seek Canadian citizenship, but in the process rejects his true love.
 Shergill is a Punjabi speaker and apparently there are enough Punjabi speakers in Calgary to justify this effort.

 "Touch of the Light" (2012) from Taiwan is not slick.
-Inspirational a true story with the hero playing himself.
+Inspirational and a true story with the hero playing himself.
 A dancer inspired by a blind pianist who in turn is encouraged by her.
 Only a tease of a romance.
 Some very pleasant music, some of it written by the subject.

 In Love we Trust (2007) Mandarin speaker Xiashuai Wang was director and writer --emotionally tense--child with cancer needing a bone marrow transplant--needs a match--after some strategies fail--it comes down to parents, now divorced to have another child--new spouses concerned--a few realistic complications--attention to detail in plotting--one child policy--also saw "11 Flowers, "also worth seeing and "The Drifters" This is ranked in my top three for the year.
 More details at: http://www.therealjohndavidson.com/2018/08/in-love-we-trust-is-movie-title-with.html